 Dr Stephan Weidinger, Professor and Vice Director, Department of Dermatology and Allergy, University Hospital Kiel, Germany

-Stay tuned for more information and findings from the survey later this year.
+Stay tuned for more information and findings from the AD-GAP survey in 2022.

 Watch the World AD Day video to learn more about Malena's life with severe AD, and see how she’s leading the way as an Agent of Change in her community.Find out more

 Understanding your AD and the factors that cause it can help you to manage it better in the long-term.Find out more